When it comes to FIFA 20 Career Mode, most players might look to build their attack first and worry about the rest of the squad later.

 That makes it vital for the right defensive midfielder to be bought early on.
 But who is the right CDM for you and your budget?

-We’ve taken a look at some of the best CDM options across an array of transfer fees to make your job just a bit easier.
+We’ve taken a look at some of the best CDM options across an array of transfer fees to make your job just a bit easier, although we’re only looking at those available in the first transfer window.
 We only ask for a thank you in your press conferences after the league has been won.

 Andres Balanta (Deportivo Cali)